 Parents and community members are welcome to observe at the school.
 A scheduled visit would be appreciated but state law states that parents have unlimited and immediate access to their children.
 For liability and supervisory reasons, it is not possible for children who visit the program to take part in activities.
 Observations guidelines are available from the child's teacher.

 Channels of Communication

 Throughout the year, if a parent has any questions about their child's progress, they can contact the teacher by leaving a phone message at the school or by speaking to the teacher directly.
 Written messages from school will be sent periodically to keep parents informed of school happenings.
-A directory of families and staff is prepared in the fall and distributed to Montessori families.
 A notice board will list important upcoming events to assist parents in keeping current with activities.

 Health and Safety Policy